cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/06 - Azure Network Watcher (az-101-03b).md

     - Resource group: the name of a new resource group **az1010302b-RG**

-    - Location: the name of an Azure region where you can provision Azure VMs, but which is different from the one you selected during previous deployment,
+    - Location: the name of an Azure region where you can provision Azure VMs, but which is **different** from the one you selected during previous deployment,

-    - Vm Size: **Standard_DS1_v2**
+    - Vm Size: **Standard_DS2_v2**

     - Vm Name: **az1010302b-vm2**